Economics and Business Studies

 Today's news headlines are dominated by the economy and the detailed examination of large businesses and institutions.
 Our aim is to provide our students with the enthusiasm and inquisitiveness to explore these current affairs, to equip them with the knowledge and independence required in order to ask the right questions and understand the complexities behind the stories.

-Economics is thriving at the College with 87 students currently studying at AS level and 83 studying at A2 level.
-Historically, the Department has outstanding and results on the OCR specification with approximately 25% of students achieving an A* grade at A2 and 90% achieving A*-B grades.
-Many students go on to read Economics at university and the department has a programme for those interest in making an Oxbridge application.
+Economics is thriving at the College with 67 students currently studying at AS level and 61 studying at A2 level.
+Historically, the Department has outstanding and results.
+On average, over the last three years, approximately 60% of students have achieved A* or A grades, with 90% achieving A*-B grades.
+Many students go on to read Economics at university and the department has a programme for those interested in making an Oxbridge application.

-Currently over 30 students study Business at AS and A2 level.
-The value-added results have consistently been amongst the highest in the College.
+Currently, over 30 students study Business at AS and A2 level.
+The value-added results have consistently been amongst the highest in the College and over half of entries received an A8 or A grade in 2017.
 The majority of students studying A-Level Business go on to read a Business-related degree.

 In September 2015, the Department move to the Edexcel specification for both Economics and Business.

 Beyond the specification, the Department offers significant opportunities for students to thrive.
-We have our own Epsom College Economics and Enterprise Society which arranges talks either at the College or with Eton's Keynes Society.
-This year students arrange for Andrew Haldane, the Chief Economist at the Bank of England to visit the College and address students.
+We have our own Epsom College Economics and Enterprise Society, which arranges talks either at the College or with Eton's Keynes Society.
+In the last two years, students have arranged for Robert Gardner, Chief Economist at Nationwide, and Andrew Haldane, CHief Economist at the Bank of England, to visit the College and address students.

-Those with an appetite for Finance are able to study further as the SII's Introduction to Investment award is now offered to students in their U6th year.
+Those with an appetite for finance are able to study towards the Chartered Institute for Securities and Investment's Fundamentals of Financial Services award in their Lower Sixth year.
 This challenging and innovative course investigates equities, bonds, derivatives and other financial assets.
-This professionally recognised qualification is a real opportunity for finance enthusiasts.
+This professionally-recognised qualification is a real opportunity for finance enthusiasts.

-Growing in popularity is the Investment Club, which is open to L6th students.
-Each team looks to invest £1500 in the stock market and competes against other schools in a national competition over the period October to June, looking to maximise the value of their portfolio.
+Growing in popularity is the Investment Club, which is open to Lower Sixth students.
+Each team looks to invest £1,500 in the stock market and competes against other schools in a national competition over the period October to June, looking to maximise the value of their portfolio.

-2013 saw the launch of our own departmental blog which now has postings on many of the talks, current affairs and books that our students and teachers have reflected on over the course of the academic year.
+Last academic year, the Department required all Lower Sixth students to either write or present in response to one of the Royal Economic Society's 2017 essay competition titles.
+A huge selection of high-quality responses were produced and five essays highly commended.
+2013 saw the launch of our own departmental blog, which now has postings on many of the talks, current affairs and books that our students and teachers have reflected on over the course of the academic year.
 We hope this year's crop of writers will further develop this site to be a rich source of stimulation for those who are interested.

 Follow the links below to learn more about Economics and Business Studies at Epsom College.